Luton Town

 By Road

 Getting to Luton by road isn’t as much as ordeal as actually being in Luton.
 But local traffic can have the potential to ruin the best-laid plans.
 From Stevenage, it’s a short hop across the North Herts/Beds divide; going to Hitchin on the A602 and following it to the A505.
 You can, if you wish, cut off a corner by turning left onto Charlton Road.
 This will lead onto Willow Lane, which then bears left out onto the A505.

 At the next two roundabouts, remain on the A505 and then – at the third – take the third exit for the A5228.

 After about a third of a mile, it’s a slight right at the Jolly Topers pub and the first exit at the roundabout that follows straight away afterwards.
-Go across the next roundabout and then turn right onto the A6 as you approach the railway.
+Go across the next roundabout and then go right onto the A6 as you approach the railway.
 Keep on the A6 until you get a chance to rejoin the A505.
-This involves two right turns at a sort-of-roundabout-type-thing.
+It’ll involve two right turns at a sort-of-roundabout-type-thing.
+You’ll pass the EG VIVA petrol station on your left, after which you need to turn left onto Hazelbury Crescent.

 Tools: AA Route Planner | Highways Agency